 A Roofing Material With a Life Expectancy of Over 50 Years...

-Since then, many internationally recognised companies have chosen EDPM rubber roofing for their buildings.
+At Rubber4Roofs, we believe it is important to provide our customers with high-quality products that will withstand the test of time.
+All of our EPDM flat roofing systems have a life expectancy of over 50 years.
+The first EPDM roof was laid in the 1960s in the USA by Carlisle Syntec; the original EPDM roofing installations are still protecting the roofs today.
+Since the first EPDM roof was laid, many internationally recognised companies have chosen EPDM flat roofing materials for their buildings.
 These companies include Honda, Microsoft, Staples and Barclaycard.
-In addition to this, the Playhouse Theatre in London has a roof with an EPDM covering, as do many schools, shopping centres, railway stations, hospitals, commercial and residential properties across the globe.
+In addition to this, the Playhouse Theatre in London has a roof with an EPDM covering, as do many schools, shopping centres, railway stations, and hospitals; proving this product is a great match for both commercial and residential properties across the globe.
 In fact, over 1 billion square metres of material have been installed worldwide!

 The benefits of our EPDM flat roofing materials